Convert Boolean to Integer in C#

 Statement to Convert Boolean to Integer in C#

-Traditionally, there is no implicit conversion of data type from boolean to an integer.
+Traditionally, there is no implicit conversion of data type from a boolean to an integer.
 However, the Convert.ToInt32()

 method converts a specified value to a 32-bit signed integer.

-It is worthy of mentioning that the Convert.ToInt32()
+It is worth mentioning that the Convert.ToInt32()

 method is similar to the int.Parse()